kyverno/kyverno/README.md

 Kyverno policies are Kubernetes resources that can be written in YAML or JSON.
 Kyverno policies can validate, mutate, and generate any Kubernetes resources.

 Kyverno runs as a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) in a Kubernetes cluster.
-Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching polcies to return results that enforce admission policies or reject requests.
+Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching policies to return results that enforce admission policies or reject requests.

 Kyverno policies can match resources using the resource kind, name, and label selectors.
 Wildcards are supported in names.